-University of Maryland students plan protest to demand justice for Jordan McNair after regents decision
+University of Maryland students plan protest to demand justice for Jordan McNair after regents' decision

 Hundreds of University of Maryland students are expected to gather in the heart of campus Thursday to demand justice for Jordan McNair, the 19-year-old offensive lineman who died in June after suffering heatstroke during a football practice in College Park.

-The protest is scheduled for two days after the University System of Maryland’s governing body announced that head football coach DJ Durkin and athletic director Damon Evans will keep their jobs — despite McNair’s death, revelations about training staff’s failure to properly treat him and an investigation into the program’s problem-riddled culture.
-The only administrative fallout will be that that university president Wallace Loh will retire at the end of this school year.
+The protest is scheduled for two days after the University System of Maryland’s governing body announced that football coach DJ Durkin and athletic director Damon Evans will keep their jobs — despite McNair’s death, revelations about training staff’s failure to properly treat him and an investigation into the program’s problem-riddled culture.
+The only administrative fallout will be that that university President Wallace Loh will retire at the end of this school year.

-Student Government Association president Jonathan Allen, one of the driving forces behind the rally, said the Board of Regents decision to support Durkin is “absolutely outrageous and shows a lack of courage.”
+Student Government Association President Jonathan Allen, one of the driving forces behind the rally, said the Board of Regents decision to support Durkin is “absolutely outrageous and shows a lack of courage.”

 “A fellow student died,” Allen said.
 “For Jordan, and for his family, there needs to be some justice.”